 As an undergraduate, Tracy Smith served as assistant to Cresson, assuming the position of University Photographer after Cresson's retirement.
 Smith served as University Photographer from 1987-1989.

 In 1989 Harold Baquet became Loyola’s university photographer.
 He was born in Charity Hospital, grew up first in the Treme and then in the Seventh Ward, attended Corpus Christi school and church, and graduated from St. Augustine High School.
 As a young man he plunged into the profession as an independent photojournalist.
 A few years later he became the official photographer to the Mayor of the City of New Orleans, a position he held from 1984 to 1989 under Ernest N. Morial and then Sidney J. Barthelemy.
-With the possible exception of the university president, no figure on campus is better known or more respected than Baquet.
+With the possible exception of the university president, no figure on campus was better known or more respected than Baquet.
 Befitting his many contributions and his dedication to the university’s mission, Loyola presented him with two of its highest awards: the Coadjutor Optimus in 2002 and the President’s Medal in 2010.
+Baquet retired in 2015 and was succeeded by current photographer Kyle Encar.

 Photographs from the Dr. Edward Wynne Photograph Collection are also included.
 Dr. Edward W. Wynne was an Arts & Science graduate of Loyola University in 1939.
 According to his son, Michael D. Wynne, Dr. Wynne was the school’s photographer during the late 1930s.